Should white people ever sing the N-word?

 But Lamar stopped her after she repeatedly used the N-word - which is heard multiple times in his song.

-As the crowd reacted angrily, Kendrick told her: "You gotta bleep one single word."
+As the crowd reacted angrily, Kendrick told the fan: "You gotta bleep one single word."

+The N-word is a derogatory term; a racial slur which was used to refer to and insult black slaves, but today it is used prominently in hip-hop.

-The reaction on social media was mixed - with some defending the woman and others saying Lamar did the right thing by cutting her off.
+The reaction to the Kendrick footage on social media was mixed - with some defending the woman and others saying Lamar did the right thing by cutting her off.

 South London grime artist Yizzy, who recently released his EP SOS, points out that Lamar had already had a couple of fans up on the stage who sang along with him without using the N-word.